sheelpatel29/Sports-Analytics/README.md

 # Future Scope of Scaling

-I Would have created an API , based on the model of recommendation, this can be considered as a future scope if anyone wants to expand the scope of the project.
+I would have created an API , based on the model of recommendation, this can be considered as a future scope if anyone wants to expand the scope of the project.